John's

 The Morgan's lived just a mile away from us until 2005 when the family returned to New Mexico.

 We traveled to Bahrain and Dubai a number of times together.
 Once even with the families.
+And 2002 we went to New Mexico especially to see them on home leave.

 Stan Logie